-Outside areas and boundaries Visually inspected.
-The property has good sized private gardens to front, side and rear including a tarmac surfaced driveway.
-Boundaries are mixed masonry wall and timber fence. Г Ceilings Visually inspected from floor level.
-Mixed plasterboard and lath plaster linings.
-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Walls are mixed solid hard plaster and lath plaster linings.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is of suspended timber to most areas and of solid concrete at the rear projection.
+The ground floor appears to be partly of suspended timber and may be partly solid with a timber overlay and there is a suspended timber upper floor.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Skirtings and facings are timber.
-Internal doors are timber panel units and partly glazed.
-Kitchen fittings comprise modern wall and floor mounted units incorporating appliances and mineral worktops.
-The staircase is a timber tread and riser return stair with timber handrail and balustrade.
-Chimney breasts and firenlesss Visually inspected.
-Chimney breasts and fireplaces visually inspected.
-No testing of the flues or fittings was carried out.
-There is an open fireplace with gas fire in the sitting room.
+Internal doors are mainly timber panel units.
+Kitchen fittings comprise modern wall and floor mounted units incorporating appliances. a N 6 1 Chimney breasts and fireplaces No open fireplaces.
 Internal decorations Visually inspected.
 Painted plaster and joinery.
-Cellars None. - Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Tamilos plactor and joinery.
+Cellars None.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and consumer unit Electricity is from the mains grid with the meter and consumer unit located in a ground floor cupboard and a separate fuse box located within an upper floor cupboard.
+Electricity is from the mains grid with the meter and consumer unit located in a hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located in an external inspection box.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Gas appears to be from the mains supply.

+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Cold water is from the public main and, where seen, plumbing fittings were of copper and PVC pipework.
+Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
 The sanitary arrangements comprise modern white fittings in each of the bath and shower rooms.

-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-The property has a system of gas central heating via radiators.
-The gas boiler is located in the roof void and also provides hot water which is stored within an adjacent hot water storage vessel.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-Foul and surface water drainage appears to be to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-Smoke alarm present.
-Any additional limits to inspection For flats / maisonettes , Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
+Heating and hot water